blueskyideas/cookiecutter-python/README.rst

     $ cookiecutter path/to/cloned/cookiecutter-pypi/repository

+3. Create a repository in GitHub.
+Do not initialize the new repository with README, license, or gitignore files

-3. Push your repository to GitHub:
+4. Push your repository to GitHub:

 .. code-block:: bash

+    $ git init
     $ git commit -am "initial commit"
+    $ git remote add origin <repo_url>
-    $ git push
+    $ git push --set-upstream origin master

 4. Go to https://rawgit.com/ and generate a production url for ``docs/_static/logo_full.svg``.
 Insert it into ``README.rst`` and ``docs/index.rst`` in place of ``docs/_static/logo_full.svg``
 .

+5. Setup jenkins build job <repo_name>1

+6. Setup master as a protected branch in GitHub with status checks

+7. Do a pull request to verify Jenkins is performing builds